 However, if your climate is exceptionally cold and dry, or if you tend to feel more isolated during the winter months, vata will also be a strong component of your winter season, and you will want to actively keep vata placated as well.

 In this guide, we'll explore Ayurveda's general recommendations for winter, starting with the best foods to eat this season.
 However, we acknowledge that everyone is different, and therefore certain suggestions might not apply to you depending on your Ayurvedic body type or state of balance.
 This guide is intended as a starting place where you can learn Ayurveda's core concepts about winter before adapting these tips to better support your specific body type.

-After you’ve read this guide, you can click on your Ayurvedic body type (links below) for additional considerations specific to your constitution.
+At the bottom of this guide, you will find links to additional tips and considerations specific to your dosha.
 You may also find it helpful to familiarize yourself with the common manifestations of both kapha imbalance and vata imbalance so that you can address them quickly if they do arise.